algorandfoundation/algokit-cli/docs/features/sandbox.md

 - tealdbg port:
   - address: http://localhost:9392

+### Stopping and Resetting the Sandbox

+To stop the sandbox you can execute `algokit sandbox stop`.
+This will turn off the containers, but keep them ready to be started again in the same state by executing `algokit sandbox start`.

+To reset the sandbox you can execute `algokit sandbox reset`, which will tear down the existing containers, refresh the container definition from the latest stored within AlgoKit and update to the latest Docker images.
+If you want to keep the same container spec and versions as you currently have, but quickly tear down and start a new instance then run `algokit sandbox reset --no-update`.

+### Viewing transactions in the Sandbox

+You can see a web-based user interface of the current state of your Sandbox including all transactions by using the [AlgoKit Explore](./explore.md) feature, e.g. by executing `algokit sandbox explore`.

+### Executing goal commands against AlgoKit Sandbox

+See the [AlgoKit Goal](./goal.md) feature.
+You can also execute `algokit sandbox console` to open a [Bash shell which allows you to run the goal commandline](./goal.md#running-multiple-commands).

 ### Getting access to the private key of the faucet account

 If you want to use the Sandbox then you need to get the private key of the initial wallet so you can transfer ALGOs out of it to other accounts you create.

 There are two ways to do this:

 **Option 1: Manually via goal**

 ```
-docker exec algokit_algod goal account list
+algokit goal account list
-docker exec algokit_algod goal account export -a {address_from_an_online_account_from_above_command_output}
+algokit goal account export -a {address_from_an_online_account_from_above_command_output}
 ```

 **Option 2: Automatically via kmd API**